About

 If you recognize yourself here

-Whether you are the targeted parent or the trapped child, I hope something here helps you navigate this tough space.
+Whether you are the targeted parent or the child caught in the middle, I hope something here helps you navigate this tough space.

-I’m using generative AI to assist me with compiling relevant information from Maine state laws and scholarship by leading U.S. experts in this harm space, recognizing patterns, and writing content and blog posts that are easy to understand and approachable for any audience.
+I’m using generative AI to assist me in compiling and writing about relevant information from Maine state laws and scholarship by leading U.S. experts in this harm space, recognizing patterns, and writing content and blog posts that are easy to understand and approachable for any audience.

-This site is dedicated to my now adult daughter, and is intended for all Maine-targeted parents and their children who are caught inside this vicious and abusive pathology.
-I wasn’t able to help my own daughter as a child, but perhaps this information awareness project will help other Maine parents.
+This site is dedicated to my now adult daughter and is intended for all Maine-targeted parents and their children who are caught inside this vicious harm.
+I wasn’t able to help my own daughter as a child, but perhaps this information awareness project will help other Maine families.

 Do Better, Maine.
 Maine protection laws need to be enforced.
-Maine laws need to be amended and improved to protect targeted parents and their children from the lifelong harm and trauma caused by “alienating” behaviors.
-Maine needs better mandated reporter training that includes this particular type of emotional and psychological abuse using Coercive Control.
+Maine laws need to be amended and improved to protect targeted parents and their children from the lifelong harm and trauma caused by post-separation and divorce domestic violence behaviors.
+Maine needs better mandated reporter training that includes this particular type of emotional and psychological abuse using coercive control.

 With heartfelt care,